 The Office of the Dean of Students utilizes an online record system called Maxient to keep track of contact made with students.
 The notes kept in Maxient are general notes and are not part of your permanent record.
 If an employer were to request a copy of your educational record, these notes would not be part of the request.

-The case management team, or CMT, is composed of campus leaders from various university departments who meet weekly to coordinate services for students.
+The CARE Team is composed of campus leaders from various university departments who meet weekly to coordinate services for students.
 It was created to provide comprehensive services to meet the needs of distressed students.
-Using the case management model, the CMT works together with students to prevent violence, suicide, and substance abuse and to encourage wellness and personal safety.
+Using the case management model, the CARE Team works together with students to prevent violence, suicide, and substance abuse and to encourage wellness and personal safety.

 We encourage students to meet with us so we can provide them with support, help them problem solve, and help them reach their academic goals.
 A meeting may become required depending on the number and severity of concerns reported.

 We do not reach out to parents when we work with a student unless the student gives us permission or if it is believed that the student is an imminent risk to self or others.

 A meeting can take anywhere from 30 to 60 minutes, depending on what support is needed.